-♦ There is also a failover section in global_config/hosts.conf, but you can ignore this section unless failover is being deployed.
-For further information, see section 10 "Failover".
+There are commented out entries in global\config/hosts-defns.conf for the secondary core components, but you can ignore these unless failover is being deployed (see "Configuring server hostnames" in section 10.1 "Configuring failover").

 The following example shows typical host configuration for the core components and for an Adapter blade called FITradingDataExample.